7.2 Administration and governance

 Governance

 Overall responsibility for general supervision of the health system is held by the Ministry of Health.
 The ministry is involved in drafting legal acts and issuing regulation for the health sector.
 It also runs health care facilities and public health institutions and has the overall responsibility of health system performance.
 In addition, the Ministry of Health develops health care infrastructure and prepares national health programmes.
-In conjunction with the Ministry of Economy and the Ministry of Finance, it makes decisions on major investments.
+In conjunction with the Ministry of Economy and Innovation and the Ministry of Finance, it makes decisions on major investments.
 The main aims of the Ministry of Health are the development, organisation, coordination and control over the implementation of state policy in four fields: individual health care, public health, pharmaceutical activities and health insurance.
 Other major functions of the Ministry of Health include drafting legal acts, licensing, implementing state policy in subordinated institutions, formulating and implementing health strategies and programmes, international collaboration, analysing and disseminating information, and handling patients’ complaints.
 In addition, many institutions subordinate to the Ministry of Health have been established in order to carry out regulatory and governing functions.
 In 2001, the Ministry of Justice established a Prison Health Care Division in charge of overseeing health-care provision in all prisons in cooperation with the Ministry of Health.
 Also there are the Health service office and Medical Centre under the Ministry of Interior in Lithuania.

 The National Health Insurance Fund (NHIF, Valstybinė ligonių kasa) implements the state health insurance scheme.
 The NHIF mission is to ensure access to health care, for those who are insured (emergency health care is provided for all Lithuanian citizens), by remunerating the costs and using funds.
 The NHIF coordinates the activities of five existing territorial health insurance funds.
 The central NHIF office is in charge of budget planning and control, including decisions on the financial reserves, supervision, and audit of the territorial branches.
 The territorial branches of the NHIF sign contracts with health care providers and pharmacies.
 The branches also reimburse health care providers and pharmacies, disseminate information, control service provision in the regions, and finance municipal public health programmes.
 Supervisory boards of territorial NHIF branches have advisory functions and consist of representatives from the Ministry of Health, the central NHIF and the municipalities.